 - Review the information on the Configuration Summary dialog box.
 If it is correct, click Finish.
-If changes are needed, click Back to make corrections.
+If changes are needed, click Back and make corrections.

 The first relational data store you register with a GIS Server site is the primary machine.
-If you install ArcGIS Data Store on a second machine, and create another relational or tile cache data store registered to the same GIS Server site, it will be a standby machine.
+If you install ArcGIS Data Store on a second machine and create another relational data store registered to the same GIS Server site, it will be a standby machine.
 This is also true for tile cache data stores running in primary-standby mode.

 When the setup completes successfully, you have a data store machine.

-Note that if you script the creation of multiple spatiotemporal big data store machines, one spatiotemporal big data store machine must be manually configured with the GIS Server before you can script creation of additional spatiotemporal big data store machines.
+If you script the creation of multiple spatiotemporal big data store machines, one spatiotemporal big data store machine must be manually configured with the GIS Server before you can script the creation of additional spatiotemporal big data store machines.
 Include wait times in your script to be sure the additional spatiotemporal big data store machines are not added at the same time.